JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_1.md

 If you are reading this tutorial, I am going to assume this is the first time you are using `Javis` to create an animation.
 In that case, welcome to `Javis`! 😃 By following this tutorial, we are going to make you a director of your very own animations written in pure Julia! 🎬 🎥

-If you have not installed `Javis` yet, please visit the homepage to [read the installation instructions](/index.html#Installation).
+If you have not installed `Javis` yet, please visit the homepage to [read the installation instructions](../index.html#Installation).

 ## Explanation

-Luxor.jl drawing onto a canvas.
-It provides simple functions like line, circle and so on and does animation.
-If you're interested in 2D graphics, you should definitely check out the awesome Luxor Tutorial.
+[`Luxor.jl`](https://github.com/JuliaGraphics/Luxor.jl) allows you to draw on a canvas.
+It provides simple functions like `line`, `circle` and so on and does animation.
+If you're interested in 2D graphics, you should definitely check out the awesome `Luxor` Tutorial.

 In order to use `Javis.jl`, you will need to include the following in your file.